potassco/benchmark-tool/docs/getting_started/bgen/templates.md

 `run.args`: additional arguments to be used by the solver/program

-Most templates make use of the [runsolver](http://www.cril.univ-artois.fr/~roussel/runsolver/) program to supervise the benchmark runs.
+Most templates make use of the [runlim](https://github.com/arminbiere/runlim) program to supervise the benchmark runs.

 !!! info
-    When using the provided templates you might have to update the runsolver version inside the template.
+    When using the provided templates you might have to update the runlim version inside the template.

 ## Pbs Templates